Finding the Best Places to Retire Since 2006!

 Is Idaho Considered Tax Friendly for Retirement?
 Yes

 Cons: The earthquake risk is 190% higher than the national average.

-Notes: Fifty percent of the population identifies as Mormon.
-The city has little racial diversity.
+Notes: Fifty percent of the population identifies as belonging to The Church of Jesus Christ of Latter-day Saints.

 Recommended as a Retirement Spot?
 Yes